memelopez/tic-tac-toe-ruby/README.md

 # Tic Tac Toe

 > Tic tac toe game (X - 0).
 Built with Ruby.
 Played in the command line or console.
-The simplest form of the commonly know game where the winner is the first to connect 3 marks.
+The simplest form of the commonly known game where the winner is the first to connect 3 marks.

 ---